HxxWorkAccount/YALuaToy/README.md

 ### Language-Related
 - A nearly complete Lua virtual machine implementation.
-- Full support for the standard libraries, except for `collectgarbage`.
+- Full support for the standard base libraries, except for `collectgarbage`.
 - Supports requiring Lua files (however, dynamic library loading is not supported; only static linking is available).
 - Complete coroutine support.
 - A frontend nearly identical to CLua (including parser and code generation, with rigorous testing); the only known difference is that it does not support illegal UTF-8 escapes.